pipeos-one/pipeline/README.md

 ## Use

+[!Update]: **You can use our Pipeline Development Environment with the latest alpha version of the libraries at https://observablehq.com/@loredanacirstea/pipeos-web3-env.**

-Use on https://remix.ethereum.org (new design) or http://remix-alpha.ethereum.org.
+Use on https://remix.ethereum.org.
 Activate Pipeline from the plugins section.

 Demos: https://www.youtube.com/watch?v=sC7Hd6Sr1SI&list=PL323JufuD9JAyaYCEvrnQ5yOAc3ukuNyF